 If you are declining enrollment for yourself or your dependents (including your spouse) because of other health insurance or group health plan coverage, you may be able to enroll yourself and your dependents in this plan if you or your dependents lose eligibility for that other coverage (or if the employer stops contributing toward your or your dependents' other coverage) provided that you meet participation requirements.
-However, you must request enrollment within 30 days (or any longer period that applies under the plan) after you or your dependents' other coverage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents.
-However, you must a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents.
+However, you must request enrollment within 30 days (or any longer period that applies under the plan) after you or your dependents' other coverage ends (or after the employer stops contributing toward the other coverage).
+In addition, if you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents.
 However, you must request enrollment within 30 days (or any longer period that applies under the plan) after the marriage, birth, adoption, or placement for adoption.
 To request special enrollment or obtain more information, contact the plan administrator mentioned above.